manonthemon/Readme-Generator/README.md

 6. [Questions](#questions)

   ## Installation
-This is a simple commendline-based application.
+This is a simple command line-based application.
 Requires node.js.

 ## Usage
  To run it type "node index" in the command line/terminal.
-You will be presented with a seties of question to help you complete your RREADME file.
-The app will also generate a list of content and attach a image linked to the demo of your project - replace the default link with the correct url linking to your projects demo.
-The ready Readme file can be edited to match specific requirements.
+You will be presented with a series of question to help you complete your README file.
+The app will also generate a list of contents and live links to the user's GitHub profile and email.

  ## Video